The Department of Sociology & Anthropology

 An “excess” of medicine: Care, satisfaction, and citizenship in Venezuelan public health.
 Society for Medical Anthropology Meeting, Baltimore, March 28.

-Making the hombre nuevo: New moralities of medicine and personhood in Venezuela.
-Latin American Studies Association Congress, Toronto, October 9.
+Medicine and Moral Worlds: Crises of Health and Morality in Latin America.
+Latin American Studies Association Annual Congress, Toronto, October 9.